-This is another type of proof that is often used to prove an existence theorem is the so-called nonconstructive proof.
+Another type of proof that is often used to prove an existence theorem is the socalled nonconstructive proof.
 For this type of proof, we make an argument that an object in the universal set that makes P(x) true must exist but we never construct or name the object that makes P(x) true.